JoAiHQ/n8n-nodes/README.md

 ### Basic Message Sending

-1. Add a **JoAI** node to your workflow
+1. Add a **JoAi** node to your workflow
 2. Select **Send Message** operation
-3. Choose your JoAI credentials
+3. Choose your JoAi credentials
 4. Configure the message parameters:
    - **Agent ID**: The UUID of the agent that will send the message
    - **Message**: The content to send